Why Are Hotel Pricing Strategies Important?

 - Customer Price Sensitivity: Each hotel requires a unique pricing strategy tailored to its location, size, level of competition, market demographics, and type of service offered.
 However, a critical factor in determining the ideal hotel pricing strategy for all properties is customer price sensitivity.
 Customers tend to be more price-sensitive in budget markets and lower-rated hotels.
 They react more to any change in price and respond far better to deals and discounts.
 Luxury hotel customers, on the other hand, are less sensitive.
 You may be able to increase your rates without any loss in occupancy.
 With some markets, the exclusivity of an expensive room may even increase your demand.
 With this in mind, your dynamic pricing strategies need to be carefully managed in order to match the brand image and avoid customer perception conflicts.

 The Covid-19 crisis has drastically changed the hospitality and revenue management landscape.
-Domestic and international travel restrictions have meant that revenue management has shifted from unconstrained to constrained demand optimisation.
+Domestic and international travel restrictions have meant that revenue management has shifted from unconstrained to constrained demand optimization.
 Even with restrictions lifted, consumer confidence may be slow to return.
 With this in mind, diversification is certainly one of the most robust recovery strategies.
-By exploring new distribution channels and new tactics such as Google Hotel Ads, you can expand your reach and improve your margins.
+By exploring new distribution channels, new hotel pricing strategies and new tactics such as Google Hotel Ads, you can expand your reach and improve your margins.

 We believe you should also be researching and targeting new audiences.
 Your goal now is to identify the different groups of customers ready, willing and able to travel.
 The domestic leisure segment will likely be the first to recover, with ‘staycationers’ ready to explore their own countries.
 Likewise, some forms of corporate travel will resume in industries where a physical presence is unavoidable.